Generic selectors

 Calcium hydroxylapatite (CaHA) fillers are semipermanent and biostimulatory.
 They have high elasticity and viscosity.
 The volumizing and sculpturing effect is longer lasting compared to HAF.
 Nevertheless, the product is completely biodegradable and not permanent.
 The CaHA microspheres are degraded into calcium and phosphate ions.26,27

 The first registered HAF filler was Radiance FN followed by Radiesse which is now more than 10 years on the market.28,29 Radiesse is a biphasic filler consisting of 30% synthetic CaHA microspheres suspended in aqueous carboxymethylcellulose gel and glycerin.
-The CaHA microspheres are thought to stimulated collagen synthesis by fibroblast activation.
+The CaHA microspheres are thought to stimulate collagen synthesis by fibroblast activation.
 A different approach is the incorporation of low concentration CaHA in HAF.30 But also in the low concentration range, CaHA seems to be stimulatory for collagen production.31,32 Currently available products are listed in Table 7.

 Table 7: Calcium hydroxylapatite (CaHA) containing fillers.